kannisto/Cocop.AmqpMathToolConnector/docs/README.md

 % Specify AMQP properties
 amqpProps = eu.cocop.amqp2math.AmqpPropsManager('myhost.com', 'my.exchange', 'user-x', 'my-password');

-% If using a non-secure connection: amqpProps.setSecure(false);
+% If using a non-secure connection (i.e., no encryption with TLS): amqpProps.setSecure(false);

+% If you need to enable "durable" and "auto delete" flags for the exchange: amqpProps.setExchangeDurable(true);
+amqpProps.setExchangeAutoDelete(true);

 % Specify topics to listen to
 topicsIn = javaArray('java.lang.String', 2);